timothyjellison/new-homepage/src/pages/posts/changing-your-login-shell.md

-## Why would you want to change your shell?
+## Why would you want to change your login shell?

+There's a flip answer to that question and a legit answer.
+The flip answer is, often enough, the right answer for me.

+### The Flip Answer: Because It's There

+You own a computer.
+That computer can do millions of interesting things.
+This is one of those things.
+So why wouldn't you want to do it?
+Experiment.
+Read.
+Enjoy.

+### The Legit Answer: Because Things Change

+For myself, I moved from bash to zsh because my Mac told me to.